vkhazin/multicloud-courseware/content/k8s-monitoring/3rd-party-services.md

 * Consolidated monitoring across clusters, regions, and providers
 * Helps to bring all monitoring data under one roof
 * Possibly, more appealing GUI
+* Datadog is one of the services with a free trial, don't see it as a single player